codedealer/pimatic-dooya/README.md

 # Plugin to control Dooya DC tubular motors

-Plugin for [pimatic](https://pimatic.org/) to support DC tubular motors used in motorized roller blinds made by Chinese company [Dooya](http://www.dooya.com).
+Plugin for [pimatic](https://pimatic.org/) to support DC tubular motors used in motorized roller blinds made by Chinese company [Dooya](http://www.dooya.com) and other vendors (like AKKO) who use the same chipset.
 Requires 433,92 MHz transmitter connected to raspberry pi.

 The plugin emulates 433 MHz remote control including "up", "down" and "stop" buttons, so you will need actual values from a remote to replicate.
 You can't teach a receiver an additional remote because it can only hold one at a time.